Table of Contents

 From the City Of Belmopan, take the Hummingbird Highway for 45 miles until you reach the Southern Highway Exit.
 Turn right onto the Southern Highway and travel an additional 50 miles (about 1 ½ hours) until you reach Indian Creek Village.
 Exit to the right on the gravel road and continue for about half a mile until you reach the reserve.

 “Place of the Fallen Stones”.
-This Late Classic ceremonial center is noted for its unusual style of construction distinctive of southern Belize.
+This Late Classic ceremonial center is noted for its unusual style of construction distinctive of southern Belize, also in Toledo Belize.
 The large pyramids and residences are made of dressed stone blocks with no mortar binding them together.
 The buildings on top of the pyramids were made from perishable materials rather than masonry and hence do not remain.
 The name is Maya for “Place of Fallen Stones.
 Lubaantun is located north of the Colombia River, one mile past the village of San Pedro Colombia, in the Toledo District.

 Lubaantun is north of the Colombia River, one mile past the village of San Pedro Colombia, Toledo District and is accessible by public transportation.
 From the City Of Belmopan, take the Hummingbird Highway for 45 miles to the junction of the Southern Highway Exit.
 Turn right unto the Southern Highway and travel an additional 70 miles (2 hours) until you reach the Silver Creek cut off.
 Travel through the villages of San Miguel and San Pedro Columbia.
 Exit right on the all weather gravel road and continue for about 1 1/2 miles until you reach the reserve.